 In the intensity of crisis communication with many worried questions from employees, some leaders feel an urge to 'save the day'.
 Hence, they commit to things they cannot deliver on or assure concerned employees about future development.
 A key component, in effective crisis leadership, is credibility and authenticity; hence, making realistic promises and keeping them without too much delay is imperative.
 Overpromising and underdelivering is a dangerous cocktail, whereas awareness and precision as to what you can control and promise builds credibility.

-Decision making in uncertainty is different from other complex decisions, because it is difficult to forecast how things will evolve.
+Decision-making in uncertainty is different from other complex decisions, because it is difficult to forecast how things will evolve.
 Actions need to be decided based on their mitigating effects and decided stepwise as developing a ‘masterplan’ is not possible.
 Acting provides the cornerstones in maintaining control in situations where predictability is low.
 Knowing ‘what to do’ and engaging in ‘getting it done’ instils confidence in threatening situations.

 The focus on identifying what you can control, and controlling it is imperative because many people focus on what they cannot control.
 That incurs a risk of being overwhelmed by the uncontrollable, ambiguous and uncertain situation.
 Such feelings can be counterbalanced by ensuring that people can engage in controllable measures to which they can contribute.

-We all need to cope with our worries and be engaging in meaningful activities which matter to others, be that colleagues or customers, is a strong contributor to dealing with stressful situations.
+We all need to cope with our worries, and being engaged in meaningful activities which matter to others, be that colleagues or customers, is a strong contributor to dealing with stressful situations.
 In a crisis, the importance for the leader to engage in sense-making related to the ‘non-crisis’ purpose of the company becomes a source of stability.
 Hence, the leader should increase the communication about how each (perhaps mundane) activity is related to the overall direction and how the employee does something good for specific people, be that customers, suppliers, colleagues or collaboration partners.
 In a crisis, it is easy to start thinking "but, what does it matter…?".
 Therefore, linking to the long-term direction of the company and relating every activity to something that matters to someone strengthens sense-making, which is under pressure during a crisis.

 Sometimes, leaders refrain from engaging with the organisation when there are no news or changes to the situation – don’t!
 Establish recurring two-way communication flows, also in prolonged periods of status quo.
 There are three principles which allow the leaders to be present and maintain communication.
 First, if there are no news about content, you should be communicating about the process.
 What is going on and what is planned to collect data, clarify issues, secure resources, etc. In the same vein, which meetings are held, who participates and what is being discussed.
 The process insight and constant awareness about when the next communication check-in will take place are vital to feeling informed.
 Moreover, it supports a sense of things being taken care of.
 Second, communicate about tasks, daily business, stuff that needs to get done, efforts, coordination, etc. to maintain a sense of normality.
 In a crisis, the feeling of not being able to contribute is demotivating, so give people something to contribute with to maintain business and position for faster recovery of the normal.
 Thirdly, communicate news rapidly and precisely, also when you do not have full information.
 Communicate what we know; what we do not know; and, what is being done to find out more.
 Do not hesitate with updates as in crisis a massive amount of side communication will occur, and misconceptions thrive if no credible timely source of information is available – be that source!